 It helps people understand how they can use an AMEX card in their daily life.

 So before you start working on your story, ask yourself – who are the listeners?
-Once you get a solid idea about your audience, find an influencer who fits your brand image, and start creating your story.
+Once you get an idea about your audience, find an influencer who fits your brand image and start creating your story.

-The epic rise in popularity of micro influencers is an excellent opportunity for small and big businesses to promote their brand, get engagement and boost their conversions without spending big bucks.
+Micro-influencers’ epic rise in popularity is an excellent opportunity for small and big businesses to promote their brand, get engagement, and boost their conversions without spending big bucks.

 The consumer is savvy.
 They can spot advertising content when they see one.
 The best thing you could do is present your brand as authentically as possible.